DrScKAWAMOTO/cmdrecplay/README.md

 cmdrecplay
 ==============

-``Cmdrecplay'' is a tool for a C/C++ checker of emacs flycheck.
+'Cmdrecplay' is a tool for a C/C++ checker of emacs flycheck.
-This tool consist of `cmdrec' and 'cmdplay'.
+This tool consist of 'cmdrec' and `cmdplay`.
-`cmdrec' examines makefile of your projects, then records compiler options for make process, such that -D, -I, -W, -f, -std, etc., to a sqlite3 database ``~/.cmdrec.db''.
+`cmdrec` examines makefile of your projects, then records compiler options for make process, such that -D, -I, -W, -f, -std, etc., to a sqlite3 database ``~/.cmdrec.db''.
-`cmdplay' works a part of C/C++ checker of emacs flycheck, then refers this database, and invoke compiler such as clang with correct options.
+`cmdplay` works a part of C/C++ checker of emacs flycheck, then refers this database, and invoke compiler such as clang with correct options.
 Sqlite3 database ``~/.cmdrec.db'' remembers histories of compiling, so, if you remove this database file, then informations on the correct option will disappear.